samaxes

 • Assuming your application resides in your web root, simply place the JSmart files into /jsmart.

 • Edit /jsmart/config.php if you like, though the default settings should work fine.
-The mine looks like:
+Mine looks like:

 <?php